 What are chiles toreados?

-Chiles toreados or Mexican blistered chiles are roasted serrano or jalapeño peppers that are typically served as a side dish or condiment.
-They can be made with various chili peppers, but the most common variety in Mexico is the serrano pepper.
+Chiles toreados, or Mexican blistered chiles, are roasted serrano or jalapeño peppers typically served as a side dish or condiment.
+While various peppers can be used, serranos are the most common in Mexico.

-- ONION.
-Use red or white onions; either works.
-Cut in half and then thinly slice the onion in 1/4 inch slices, half-moons.
+- You can use red or white onions; either works.
+Cut the onion in half and then thinly slice it into 1/4-inch slices, half-moons.

-- LIME JUICE.
-Please use fresh-squeezed juice; it is best.
+- Please use fresh-squeezed juice; it is best.

-- SOY SAUCE.
-Season the blistered chiles (toreados) with your favorite soy sauce.
-If you are soy or gluten-free sensitive, a good substitution would be vegan Worcestershire sauce, Maggi Seasoning Sauce, liquid aminos, or coconut aminos.
+- Season the blistered chiles with your favorite soy sauce.
+If soy—or gluten-free sensitive, substitute liquid or coconut aminos.

-To make them, you have to sautée some thinly sliced onion over medium-high heat in a little bit of oil; then you add the whole or bite-sized chiles serranos or chiles jalapeños until blistered.
+To make them, you have to sautée some thinly sliced onion over medium-high heat in a little bit of oil; then, add the whole or bite-sized chiles serranos or chiles jalapeños until blistered.

 Transfer the blistered onions and chiles to a heat-resistant container ( a glass jar) and season with lime juice, a pinch of salt, and soy sauce.